• Skip to primary navigation

 What's rabo encendido?

-Though popular in the Dominican Republic, rabo encendido is also a dish served in Cuba, and it makes an appearance on our list of Dominican dishes with strange names.
+Though popular in the Dominican Republic, Rabo encendido is also a dish served in Cuba, and it makes an appearance on our list of Dominican dishes with strange names.

 Rabo guisado (oxtail stew).